Quansight-Labs/quansight-labs-site/posts/2020/12/jupyterlab-winter-theme.md

 # building and installing our extensions

-THe readme of our new theme does already containsome information on how to install this theme:
+THe readme of our new theme does already contains some information on how to install this theme:

 ```bash